Close

 Student and Academic Visas

 Student visas require enrollment confirmation from Serbian educational institutions, valid for the academic program duration.
-Research visas accommodate academic professionals conducting studies or collaborative projects, typically issued for up to one year.
+Research visas accommodate academic professionals conducting studies or collaborative projects.
+Long-term visa allows entry and stays between 90 and 180 days on the grounds of education, after which students can apply for temporary residence permits.

 Employment and Work Visas